jgadzinska/Panel-logowania/README.md

-Login and registration with validation.
+Login and registration with validation